 - A presentation outcome with AGSA following the Fellowship.

-- Presentation outcomes may include but are not limited to an event, performance, exhibition, incursion etc.
+- The presentation outcome may include but are not limited to an event, performance, exhibition etc.

-- The presentation outcomes will be planned in conjunction with the artist, AGSA and Guildhouse to extend and respond to your practice.
+- The presentation outcome will be planned in conjunction with the artist, AGSA and Guildhouse to extend and respond to your practice.

-- The selected recipient will undertake the Fellowship over a 12-month period.
-The beginning date of the Fellowship is likely to be August 2021 and this will be confirmed as we continue to respond to the pandemic.
-The presentation outcome at AGSA will take place in the subsequent 12-month period.
+- The selected recipient will undertake the Fellowship over a 12–18 month period.
+The beginning date of the Fellowship is likely to be November 2023 and this will be confirmed with the recipient.

 - Mid-career visual artist, craftsperson or designer.